dasarpai/old.dasarpai.github.io/_dsblog/2025-03-15-Exploring-Reactjs-Library.md

 The learning process can be quite diverse, and people come from different backgrounds and experiences.
 Some may prefer a more structured approach, while others may enjoy exploring concepts through Q&A formats.
 This article aims to provide a concise introduction to React.js, also known as React, by exploring the most common questions people have about this popular JavaScript library.
 Whether you're a beginner looking to learn the basics or an experienced developer wanting to know more about React, this article should provide you with a solid foundation.

+This kind of article is not a replacement for practical working experience.
+If you have some previous experience it helps in revision.
+If you are new to React it help you understanding the possibilities.
+If you a manager or architect it helps understand what work can be done with React.

 ## History Behind React
 When Facebook introduced React in **2013**, it wasn’t just another JavaScript library—it was a response to major challenges in building complex web applications.